gearglow/ReptiliaWithATwist/The List.md

-The next morning, Elysia and Hermione came downstairs for their morning run to find Luna waiting for them in the entrance hall.
+The next morning, Elysia and Hermione came downstairs for their morning run to find Luna waiting for them in the entrance hall, wearing a baby-blue velvet track-suit that matched her eyes.

 "Good morning, you two," she said with her usual adorable yawn.